 2. Depleting antioxidants.

-Almost 20% of women seeking treatment for infertility show signs of advanced ovarian aging.
+Almost 20% of women seeking treatment for fertility struggles show signs of advanced ovarian aging.
 Antioxidants protect our cells from free radicals and are crucial in ovarian health.
 How does birth control fit into this?
 The pill is associated with depletion of antioxidants like CoQ10, vitamin E, vitamin C, and selenium.

 Several small studies have shown that women using the pill have lower levels of CoQ10, which can affect fertility.
-In fact, one study concluded that suboptimal CoQ10 levels can cause infertility due to the decrease in mitochondrial function, which in turn leads to age-associated egg deficits.
+In fact, one study concluded that suboptimal CoQ10 levels can cause fertility problems due to the decrease in mitochondrial function, which in turn leads to age-associated egg deficits.
 As we age, the production of CoQ10 in the body declines and is one factor in the decrease in mitochondrial function in the ovaries.
 This means that the combination of birth control and the natural aging process can hinder your fertility.

 3. Thinning the uterine lining.

 The use of hormonal birth control for five years or more has been associated with thinner endometrial (uterine) lining in women undergoing fertility treatments, which could make it more difficult to have healthy implantation and healthy pregnancy.
 This area warrants further exploration, but the same mechanism that provides protection against endometrial cancer while on birth control may be the cause of this observed phenomenon.
 It's important to note that in this study the women were already undergoing fertility treatments, so there may be additional factors involved.

 4. Making it harder to find a "compatible" mate.